rajkrs/Docker_AspDotNetCore_SqlServer/README.md

 2.	run docker-compose build
 3.	run docker-compose up

-You app should be running on port:52743, Verify API on http://localhost:52743/api/values
+Your app should be running on port:52743, Verify API on http://localhost:52743/api/values

 Also try connect MS SQL Server on SSMS with:
 1. Server name: localhost,1433